-Our Import tool for SketchUp brings your planting plan and any site amenities from a CAD drawing into a SketchUp model.
-It also imports your planting palette and site amenities inventory into SketchUp for future use.
+Our Import tool for SketchUp brings your planting plan and Reference Notes (RefNotes) such as site amenities from a CAD drawing into a 3D SketchUp model.
+It also imports your planting palette and RefNotes inventory into SketchUp for future use.

 LandFX toolbar, Import Plants button